A Child’s Experience with a Postpartum Depressed Mother

 Stephanie is very conscious about not having got a basic foundation of security but still knows that her parents love her the way they have been able to love her.
 She builds her life on her own decisions and tries to keep her boundaries.
 It’s obvious that these hardships from childhood have matured her at an early age.

 Stephanie finds it difficult to dare to stick to a certain goal and as she thinks it’s more natural to just move away to a foreign country with a faint idea of how to find a flat and a job.

-She knows also that if she gets a family and children I will take extra care of her as a new pattern on how to be a mother has to be created.
+She also knows that if she gets a family and children, I will take extra care of her as a new pattern on how to be a mother has to be created.